Dog Food Allergy Symptoms to Look Out For

 “Is wet food bad for dogs’ teeth?”
 It honestly depends.
 Wet food sometimes gets stuck and creates buildup on dog teeth while dry kibble or oven-baked biscuits can help remove tartar buildup on dog teeth naturally with their crunchy texture.
 As long as you’re keeping up with vet visits and using other methods to stay on top of your dog’s dental health, feeding wet food shouldn’t be a problem.

 “Does canned dog food cause loose stools?”
 Loose stools can occur if you do not transition your dog’s food gradually.
 Regarding how to switch dog food, we recommend a transition over 7 to 10 days.
 Canned dog food shouldn’t directly relate to loose stools unless your dog has a sensitivity to an ingredient.
 If this occurs, check in with your vet.

 “Can wet dog food make a dog sick?”
 Dogs may get sick from canned dog food if the recipe has allergens, in which case a dog may experience vomiting, diarrhea, or other symptoms.
-This is why it is important to look for allergen-friendly recipes or maybe even limited-ingredients, depending on your pup’s allergic severity.
+This is why it is important to look for allergen-friendly recipes, wet dog food for allergies, or maybe even limited ingredients, depending on your pup’s allergic severity.

 Does My Dog Have Allergies or an Intolerance?

-We touched on the difference between food allergy and food intolerance in the beginning of this article.
+We touched on the difference between a dog food allergy and a dog food intolerance at the beginning of this article.
 According to Dr. Anne, the most common dog allergies are to beef, dairy products, and wheat, and less common allergens include chicken, eggs, and soy.